 This Slow Roasted Salmon with Orange + Fennel is a light and bright dish that is simple to prepare and tastes as good as it looks.
 Low and slow roasted salmon turns soft and buttery, while the crisp fennel orange salad cuts through the richness.
 It’s a perfectly balanced, delicious and easy weeknight meal.
 Head to WildForSalmon.com to order amazing quality wild Alaskan salmon right to your door!
-Use promo code COLEY20 at checkout to receive 20% off your order! (affiliate link)
+Use promo code COLEYGIFT at checkout to receive a free smoked salmon sampler with your order! (affiliate link)

 It’s taken me a little while to come around to salmon, but something clicked this past year and now I can’t seem to get enough of it.
 I’ve made this dish (or a variation of it) at least 5 times so far in 2018 and I have a feeling that number is going to quadruple by December.
 It’s a simple recipe who’s magic lies in the low-and-slow cooking method.
 It’s almost like an olive oil poach that happens in the oven, and it results in salmon that is so incredibly tender, so buttery, so moist and so succulent.
 It tastes amazing with or without the fennel orange salad.